AndychenIBM/universal-connectors/logstash-filter-mongodb-guardium/README.md

     * Source program is not available in syslog messages sent by MongoDB.
 Instead, it's  always sent as "mongod".
 * If events with "(NONE)" local/remote IP are not filtered, this filter will convert IP to "0.0.0.0", as valid IPv4 format is needed.
 * Events into the filter are not removed, but tagged if not parsed (see [Filter result](#filter-result), below).
 * MongoDB authCheck audit messages are also sent in a redacted version, where most field values are replaced with "?".
-Note that currently this is a naïve process, so some fields are redacted where future filter release should not redact them, like from within $lookup/$graphlookup, 1st element in $filter.cond.$eq[], etc.
+Note that currently this is a naïve process, where most command arguments are redacted, apart from the the command, $db, and $lookup & $graphLookup required arguments (from, localField, foreignField, as, connectFromField, connectToField).
+Future filter release may add to this list.

 ## Example
 ### syslog input